Disney's Aladdin in Nasira's Revenge: Levels

-The player collects gold coins throughout each level and fights a variety of villains.
-The game's environments vary and allow interaction.
-There are minigames at the end of each level: pie throwing, surfing, skateboarding, and cloud jumping.
+The game also includes mini games at the end of each level—pie throwing, surfing, skate-boarding, and cloud jumping.

 Plot

 Disney's Aladdin in Nasira's Revenge is set after the events of The Return of Jafar, during the television series and before Aladdin and the King of Thieves.
 As the game begins, Agrabah is in peril again, this time threatened by the evil sorceress Nasira (Jodi Benson).

 The evil witch Nasira begins her plot by taking over the palace with a spell and kidnapping Jasmine (Linda Larkin) and the Sultan (Val Bettin).
 She then commands the guard's captain Razoul (Jim Cummings) to bring Aladdin (Scott Weinger) to her dead or alive.
 She also imprisons the Genie (Dan Castellaneta) in the Cave of Wonders, and removes his magical powers.
 Nasira believes that if she collects a set of ancient relics that are spread all over Agrabah she might be able to revive her brother Jafar (Jonathan Freeman) and take over the world, and so she uses her captives to force Aladdin into doing this job for her.
 The game ends with Nasira resurrecting Jafar in her volcanic lair, but Aladdin manages to smash the artifacts and destroy him once again while Nasira herself flees and apparently survives.